 Flamingo Beach Visiting Hours

-Once a week it is possible to book a dinner on the island that begins at 7 pm, once most people have left the island.
+Once a week, it is possible to book a dinner on the island that begins at 7 pm, once most people have left the island.
 This is a lovely thing to do as it’s not every day that you get to have a delicious dinner on an almost deserted Caribbean island.

 The Best Time of Year to Visit

-Fortunately, Aruba is not located in the Caribbean hurricane belt that is so frequently hit by epic storms to such devastating effect.
+Fortunately, Aruba is not located in the Caribbean hurricane belt that is so frequently hit by epic storms with such devastating effects.
 As such, that means it’s also possible to visit during the summer, unlike other islands further north.

-Other Things to do in Aruba
+Other Things to Do in Aruba

 One of the prettiest places to visit is Arikok National Park, which is huge and takes up nearly twenty percent of the island.
-There’s so much to see in the park and the landscape changes beautifully before your eyes, making it a spectacular place to go hiking.
+There’s so much to see in the park, and the landscape changes beautifully before your eyes, making it a spectacular place to go hiking.
 Cacti dot the area, as do lots of other fauna and flora, which colorfully light up this rocky park.

-It’s also a great place to have one of the local Balashi Beers which hail from the island.
+It’s also a great place to have one of the local Balashi Beers, which hail from the island.
 It’s super easy to transit around Oranjestad, using the tramway system to explore the culture and history of this exciting city.
-From here there are also a variety of water sports that you can try your hand at, such as snorkeling, boating, parasailing, and fishing.
+From here, there are also a variety of water sports that you can try your hand at, such as snorkeling, boating, parasailing, and fishing.